 Overall, 463 unique visitors attended these debates, at an average of 157 registrations for each event.
-Based on an analysis of the email addresses provided by the registrants, just over half (53%) of the registrations came from The University of Adelaide or the Waite Campus (including Urrbrae Agricultural High School) and 47% because many agricultural issues are complex and involve both scientific and social aspects.
-The debates are based on traditional Oxford rules, consisting of two teams that argue for or against a proposition with the audience voting to decide the winning team.
+Based on an analysis of the email addresses provided by the registrants, just over half (53%) of the registrations came from The University of Adelaide or the Waite Campus (including Urrbrae Agricultural High School) and 47% inaugural event in August 2011).
+The WRI values its partnership with the RiAus in engaging the community in issues in agriculture.